 The Macalope isn’t sure where he’s getting that 11-point slide from, since analysts seem to be expecting a small uptick in iPhone sales for the first calendar quarter.
 Maybe The 11-Point Slide is the new dance craze that’s sweeping the nation.
 Which is entirely possible since the Macalope has been out of competitive dancing since that hoof incident in ’07, so he wouldn’t have heard of it.

 That doesn’t mean Apple isn’t still exceedingly profitable…

-Oh, do companies still make profit these days?
+Oh, do companies still make a profit these days?
 The Macalope thought it was all units and engagement.

 The horny one has no reason to disbelieve this survey, but it’s worth noting it’s not the hugest sample size.

 CIRP bases its findings on its survey of 500 US Apple customers that purchased an iPhone, iPad, or Mac in the US in January-March 2018 period.